aaronesque/gyre-lc/docs/source/user-guide/preliminaries.rst

 Acknowledgments
 *******************

-GYRE-lc has been developed with financial support from the following grants:
+GYRE-lc has been developed with financial support from the NASA Astrophysics Theory Program grant 80NSSC20K0515.

 .. make sure you include the build_spectrum script in the bundle